boyinsea/ErosWeb/README.md

 #### Notes
 * Microsoft Edge should work, but testing is limited.
-* Running ErosWeb on a phone is not recommended because there is not enough room for the UI.
+* Running ErosWeb on a phone is not recommended because there is not enough screen real-estate for a usable UI.

 ## Acknowledgments and Technical Details

 Product and company names mentioned herein may be trademarks of their respective owners.

-ErosWeb is free open source software provided under the [Apache License](http://www.apache.org/licenses/).
+ErosWeb is free open source software provided under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
 The software relies extensively on [Metafetish](https://stpihkal.docs.buttplug.io/hardware/erostek-et312b.html) for documentation of the ET-312 control protocol and the [buttshock project](https://github.com/buttshock) (most recent repo [here](https://github.com/nannook206/buttshock-py)) for practical code examples.

 I credit [smealum](https://www.youtube.com/watch?v=CsQ2VWEfduM) and [JustTryingToPlease](https://www.recon.com/JustTryingToPlease) for the inspiration to dabble in teledildonics.
 The design is modeled after eStim scenes performed by experienced players like [nnflyboy]( https://www.recon.com/nnflyboy) and [ncx180](https://www.recon.com/ncx180).

+Copyright :copyright: 2020 [boyInSEA](https://www.recon.com/boyinsea) (also on [fetlife](https://fetlife.com/users/763523))